jengalas/bwaf-bbw/about/boardandstaff.md

       Rich currently serves as National Director on the ACEC New York Executive Committee.
       He holds a Bachelor of Science degree in Electrical Engineering from Bucknell University, and is a licensed Professional Engineer and LEED Accredited Professional.  '
-  - title: Mary McLeod, Ph.D.
-    title_role: Consulting Historian/ Editor of Pioneering Women of American Architecture
-    image: "/v1618331199/McLeod-headshot_prd2h9.jpg"
-    description: 'Mary McLeod is a professor of architecture at Columbia University, where she teaches architecture history and theory.
-She has also taught at Yale University, Harvard University, University of Kentucky, and the Institute for Architecture and Urban Studies.
-Her research and publications have focused on the history of the modern movement and on contemporary architecture theory, examining issues concerning the connections between architecture and politics.
-      She is co-editor of Architecture, Criticism, Ideology and Architecture Reproduction, and is the editor of and contributor to the book Charlotte Perriand: An Art of Living (Abrams, 2003).
-In addition, she is co-editor of the website Pioneering Women of American Architecture (Beverly Willis Architectural Foundation). '
-  - title: Aislinn McNamara
-    title_role: Communications and Programs Coordinator
-    image: "/v1618333453/Amcnamara_headshot_18_rospy6.jpg"
-    description: "Aislinn is the Communications and Program Coordinator for Beverly Willis Architecture Foundation.
-Aislinn earned her MFA from Städelschule in Frankfurt am Main, Germany, and her BFA from the University of Oxford, UK.
-She has exhibited sculpture and drawings and performed collaboratively with artists internationally, and has participated in a writing program at Aarhus Litturaturcenter, Denmark.
-Aislinn has worked on a number of international publishing and art projects, including leading research on and providing editorial assistance with ‘The One and The Many’, a public sculpture by artist Peter Randall-Page located in Fitzroy Place, London, UK. \nIn 2016, Aislinn participated in the Montreal Biennial, and in 2017, she participated in the Litturaturfest in Aarhus, Denmark, showcasing international writers and artists."
   - title: Karen McNeill, Ph.D.
     title_role: Officer
     image: "/v1618331108/McNeill_Head_shot_csuk9r.jpg"